01-edu/public/subjects/iterators/README.md

 Resulting in 4 steps.
 So for input n = 16, the return value would be 4.

+Depending on the input, the number can grow significantly before it reaches 1.
+This can lead to an integer overflow and makes the algorithm potentially unsolvable within the range of a u64.
+We should handle overflow by returning `None`.
+If the input is invalid, we will also return `None`.
+We will only consider valid input any positive, non-zero integer.

 ### Notions

 - [Trait Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html)